common-workflow-language/common-workflow-language/draft-4/concepts.md

 A **document** is a file containing a serialized object, or an array of objects.

 A **process** is a basic unit of computation which accepts input data, performs some computation, and produces output data.
+Examples include CommandLineTools, Workflows, and ExpressionTools.

 An **input object** is an object describing the inputs to a invocation of process.

 An **output object** is an object describing the output of an invocation of a process.

 An **input schema** describes the valid format (required fields, data types) for an input object.

 An **output schema** describes the valid format for a output object.

-**Metadata** is information about workflows, tools, or input items that is not used directly in the computation.
+**Metadata** is information about workflows, tools, or input items.

 ## Syntax